0LNetworkCommunity/libra-legacy-v6/ol-cli/README.md

 `--waypoint`: string, sets the waypoint from which the client starts to sync from

-`--account`: string, sets the account for queries
+`-a or --account`: string, sets the account for queries

 `--force-local`: bool,  uses the node configured as `default_node` in `miner.toml`